Chart Color Schemes

 Glen Innes ranks among the oldest 10% of areas nationwide

-Glen Innes has a median age of 50, which is higher than Rest of NSW's figure of 43 and well above the national average of 38.
-The percentage of people aged 65-74 in Glen Innes is 15.8%, compared to Rest of NSW's percentage, while the 35-44 age group is less prevalent at 8.6%.
-This 65-74 concentration is higher than the national figure of 9.4%.
-According to the 2021 Census, the 75 to 84 age group has increased from 9.6% to 10.6%, while the 45 to 54 cohort has declined from 12.0% to 10.8% and the 55 to 64 group has dropped from 15.9% to 14.9%.
-Demographic modeling indicates that Glen Innes's age profile will significantly change by 2041.
-The 85+ age cohort is projected to increase markedly, with an expansion of 258 people (76%) from 337 to 596.
-Notably, the combined 65+ age groups will account for 88% of total population growth, reflecting the area's aging demographic profile.
-Conversely, population declines are projected for the 5-14 and 45-54 cohorts.
+Glen Innes has a median age of 50, which is higher than Rest of NSW's figure of 43 and well above Australia's national average of 38 years.
+The age group of 65-74 years shows strong representation in Glen Innes at 15.8%, compared to Rest of NSW's percentage and the national average of 9.4%.
+Conversely, the 35-44 age cohort is less prevalent in Glen Innes at 8.6%.
+According to the 2021 Census, the 75 to 84 age group has grown from 9.6% to 10.6% of the population in Glen Innes.
+Meanwhile, the 45 to 54 cohort has declined from 12.0% to 10.8%, and the 55 to 64 group has dropped from 15.9% to 14.9%.
+Demographic modeling suggests that by 2041, Glen Innes's age profile will change significantly.
+The 85+ age cohort is projected to increase markedly, expanding by 258 people (76%) from 337 to 596.
+Notably, the combined 65+ age groups are expected to account for 88% of total population growth in Glen Innes, reflecting its aging demographic profile.
+Conversely, population declines are projected for the 5 to 14 and 45 to 54 age cohorts.